web-atoms/date-time/README.md

 2. Support for TimeSpan (differences between dates)
 3. Simple Add/Difference
 4. Support for properties
+5. Support for Comparison
+6. Support for `valueOf` which makes it easier to compare and sort dates
-5. Backward compatibility with JavaScript's Date
+7. Backward compatibility with JavaScript's Date

 # Compatibility
 In order to make usage simple, you can pass DateTime to any method that uses `Date` and everything will still work.
 To prevent intellisense from listing all Date's methods, we have used a hack to create new Date object in constructor of DateTime.